Commentary on The Vegetarian by Han Kang, translated from the Korean by Deborah Smith (New York: Hogarth Press, 2015)

 Yeong-hye’s Daphne Complex

 If Mr. Cheong can in any way be likened to the bossy, lustful Apollo, Yeong-hye’s transformation was chosen in part to escape the bullying predation of men.
 Among other things, she says she couldn’t stand her husband’s sweaty smell of meat. (p.
 24) Her punitive father, who Mr. Cheong tells us whipped Yeong-hye on her calves until she was eighteen, may have forced her into the arms of the first—even uncaring—man she found, and now for her life’s sake she needs to escape the doldrums of stifling, crude, and unwanted domesticity.
 The ancient commentators did not interpret Daphne’s metamorphic escape in this manner, certainly not as a fear or dread of men and sexuality; though, she wanted to preserve her virginity from rape.
-For them it was the story to explain Apollo’s favoring the golden leaves of the laurel tree for his victory wreath.
+For them it was as much a story to explain Apollo’s favoring the golden leaves of the laurel tree for his victory wreath.

 In the sanatorium, Part 3 “Flaming Trees,” Yeong-hye begins to explicitly explain her affiliation with trees.
 Descending to upright position from a head-stand, she excitedly informs her sister In-hye, who had, as usual, brought some food to help nourish Yeong-hye, what she has discovered: